jyuenbeep/Candy-Crush/README.md

 5/23: began conding of a class. not sure if my branch commited.

 5/25: been trying to get movements to work and tried getting a different setup but its not going as planned.

+5/27: helped fix the move function.
+Even tho we had the code, we just needed to switch the reference.

+5/28-29: worked on the clearing method.
+It clears somehwat but then it doesn't add new candies after clearing or move down the candies.
+Fixed up the board to make it a 8 * 10.